-If you’ve trained the baby to sleep well then by 3 months they generally go down without a fight, nap well and are well on their way to (if not already) sleeping through the night.
+If you’ve trained the baby to sleep well then by 3 months they generally sleep hours a day, go down without a fight, nap well and are well on their way to (if not already) sleeping through the night.

 If the motto has been “live and let sleep” then at this point you’ll begin looking for ways to get your baby to sleep because their extreme drowsiness will begin to be a thing of the past.

-Here are some things you can do from birth that’ll help your baby sleep well in the beginning and keep doing so as they grow older.
+Here are some things you can do from birth when you put your baby to sleep that’ll help your newborn sleep well in the beginning and keep doing so as they grow older.

-Note: I’ve done these with all three children and had the same results so while I’m no expert, I am a fan.
+Note: I’ve done these habits and strategies with all 5 children and had the same results so, trust me, they work.

 I swaddled from the first day in the hospital until I weaned them months later.
 I never gave them an option to “like it” or “not like it”

 All five of mine liked being swaddled of which I was happy about.